muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -a &lt;filename&gt;
 Sets a non-default xml file to use when setting up the artwork compositing.
 By default Skyscraper uses the file `~/.skyscraper/artwork.xml`.
+Read more about the artwork.xml format and customization options [here](ARTWORK.md).
 ###### Example(s)
 ```
 Skyscraper -p snes -a "/path/to/artwork.xml"